gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/l__norm__tools_8hpp.md

 **Returns:**

-A double containing the value of the infinity norm.
+A floating point containing the value of the infinity norm.